 Thus, the actual To Do List becomes, in rough order:

-C. Get info for a Zo Tale for present
+C. Get info for a Zo Tale for present: This weekend.

 Well, that almost cut it in half.